cawoylel/windanam/README.md

 python fairseq/examples/wav2vec/wav2vec_manifest.py $AUDIO_FOLDER --dest prepared --ext wav --valid-percent 0.1
 ```

-Where ``$AUDIO_FOLDER`` is the folder containing the audio files.
+Where ``$AUDIO_FOLDER`` is the folder containing the wav audio files.
 The audios have to be sampled to 16k and must contain only a single channel.

 #### Run the continue pretraining